3-Nitrooxypropanol: Safety

-3-NOP is metabolized very quickly into compounds that are naturally present in the rumen of cows.
+3-NOP is metabolized very quickly into compounds that are naturally present in the rumen of cows and the compound 3-NOPA in trace amounts.

 Reception

 In November 2024, Arla Foods announced a collaborative trial involving major UK retailers such as Morrisons, Tesco and Aldi to test Bovaer on approximately 30 farms in the UK.

 Despite the potential benefits, the trial has faced significant backlash from consumers who have called for a boycott of Arla's products, particularly Lurpak butter.
-Critics have expressed concerns over the safety and ethical implications of using additives like Bovaer in livestock feed, with some consumers mistakenly believing that the additive is included in the milk itself.
+Critics have expressed concerns over the safety and ethical implications of using additives like Bovaer in livestock feed.

 Arla has defended the trial, asserting that Bovaer has been extensively tested and approved by regulatory bodies such as the European Food Safety Authority (EFSA) and the UK Food Standards Agency.
 The company insists that there will be no negative impact on animal health or milk quality during the trial.
-In response to these challenges, Arla is actively seeking government support to facilitate the adoption of sustainable practices among farmers, highlighting that financial assistance could play a crucial role in transitioning to greener methods.

 Environmental impact

 Bovaer aims to contribute to climate change mitigation by lowering enteric methane emissions from dairy cows.
-The feed additive, known scientifically as 3-nitrooxypropanol (3-NOP), has shown significant potential in reducing methane production in livestock.
 Studies indicate that feeding one tablespoon of Bovaer per lactating dairy cow per day can lead to a reduction of approximately 30% in methane emissions, which is equivalent to about 1.2 metric tons of carbon dioxide equivalent (CO2e) per cow annually.

 A comprehensive study conducted in the Netherlands involving 150 dairy farms and over 20,000 cows demonstrated that Bovaer is more effective at higher dosages and when incorporated with corn in the cattle's diet.
 Additionally, trials in Italy reported methane reductions of up to 50% when Bovaer was administered daily to lactating cows.
 The European Food Safety Authority (EFSA) has concluded that Bovaer is safe for use in dairy cattle, with no significant adverse effects on milk production, composition, or animal health observed during trials.
-Furthermore, the product has been approved for use in over 55 countries, including Brazil, Chile, and Canada, reflecting its global acceptance and potential impact on reducing agricultural greenhouse gas emissions.
+The product was also approved in several other countries, including Brazil, Chile, and Canada.